None

 Anne is an NZILA Registered Landscape Architect, and the Principal Landscape Architect at Novo Group based in Ōtautahi Christchurch.
 While Annes expertise spans across the full landscape architecture spectrum, she specializes in Landscape Planning, providing design advice, assessment, and Expert Evidence for environmental management processes for a variety of complex projects, from Plan Changes and masterplans to electricity and solar panel developments, transport projects, and rural subdivisions.
 Anne has a proficiency in rural planning, ecological and biophysical effects assessments, and landscape site analysis framed in sound resource and kaitiakitanga principles.

 Anne is on a number of Landscape Assessment Review Panels across NZ, guided by her practiced knowledge of Te Tangi a te Manu to promote sustainable environmental management for protecting and enhancing our environments in Aotearoa.
-She acts on the high-country pastoral landscapes assessment panel for LINZ, has contributed publications to LA Aotearoa, is a member of the Visual Representation Guidelines Group NZ, is a contributing member for Registration Mentoring, and has established and managed numerous landscape teams in professional practice.
+She has contributed publications to LA Aotearoa, is a member of the Visual Representation Guidelines Group NZ, is a contributing member for Registration Mentoring, and has established and managed numerous landscape teams in professional practice.

 Haley Hooper